IgnacioFan/william.dev/content/post/2025/2025-resolutions.md

 - ✅ Matrix: Review your communication skills by each end of month
 - 📌 Actions:
   - Read to 2-3 books on communication.
-  - Actively participate in discussions in developer communities.
-  - Engage in at least two different communities to refine communication skills.
+  - Engage in at least 2-3 different communities to improve communication skills.

 ### Volunteering
 - ✅ Matrix: Participate in a developer community